By Nick Stephenson (Part One of… Well, several).

 We’re going to avoid getting distracted with “shiny red balls” and instead focus on a handful of proven strategies that will get you where you need to be (so your job as an “author marketer” gets a lot more simple – no more overwhelm).

-If you’d like to dive into the topics we’ll be covering in even more detail, I’ll be sending out an invite to some on-demand video workshops where I’ll cover everything in this series (and a whole lot more) – plus a few “extras” I didn’t have time to include – so make sure you keep an eye open for those.
+If you’d like to dive into the topics we’ll be covering in even more detail, I’ll be sending out an invite to some on-demand video workshops where I’ll cover everything in this series (and a whole lot more) – plus a few “extras” I didn’t have time to include – so make sure you keep an eye open for those, or skip to the head of the class and join early by clicking right here.

 And if you need any help at any time, or if you have questions about the material and how YOU can apply it to YOUR circumstances, make sure you join me in the comments section – if you have any questions about the material, just let me know (and I’ll reply).